 Try This Out

-- Begin a discussion with your team about what constitutes leadership.
+- Begin a discussion with your colleagues about what constitutes leadership.
 Start with a clean slate and see what essentials rise to the top.
-Even if the outcome doesn’t match my proposed list of essentials, it will create an empowering context for all team members to step up their game and take on the task of leadership
+Even if the outcome doesn’t match my proposed list of essentials, it will get everyone thinking about how they want to personally show up as a leader.

 Favorite Leadership Quotes